 1. Make a visual story

 (also can be referred as a visual social story).
 I was asked to create a story for a student this year.
 I used simple images and easy to follow text.
-You can get a free copy of the story I created by clicking the links below.
-I included stories for boys/girls and also two family style choices (family choices were limited to clip art availability).
-Please note: This is a simple story, it does not cover all of the complex issues that a student may experience.
-This story may not be appropriate for all situations.
-This is why it is important to get parent permission first.
-This story is only appropriate for students who have visitation with both of their parents.
-DO NOT use this story unless you have expressed permission.
+You can get a script with image ideas on how to write this below.
+DO NOT use stories like this unless you have expressed permission.
 Social stories work best when it is specific to a student's situation, you may use my examples as a guide to making your own.

 My speech room is a positive environment and sometimes my students will open up and talk to me about their lives.
 It is important that students have a safe place to talk about their feelings.
 If a students opens up to me in therapy about a sensitive topic, I contact the teacher, parent, and the school counselor to see if extra support is needed, especially in the case of divorce.
 I created "My Feelings" boards to help students identify their feelings.
 This is a great resource to share with the student's counselor and families.
 Get your free copy below: